 Stress getting to you?
 Try some of these tips for stress relief.By Mayo Clinic Staff

 Is stress making you frustrated and irritable?
 Stress relievers can help restore calm and serenity to your chaotic life.
 You don't have to invest a lot of time or thought into stress relievers.
 If your stress is getting out of control and you need quick relief, try one of these tips.

 Virtually any form of physical activity can act as a stress reliever.
-Even if you're not an athlete or you're out of shape, exercise is still a good stress reliever.
+Even if you're not an athlete or you're out of shape, exercise can still be a good stress reliever.

 A good sense of humor can't cure all ailments, but it can help you feel better, even if you have to force a fake laugh through your grumpiness.
 When you laugh, it not only lightens your mental load but also causes positive physical changes in your body.
 Laughter fires up and then cools down your stress response.
 So read some jokes, tell some jokes, watch a comedy or hang out with your funny friends.
 Or give laughter yoga a try.

 Connect with others

-Social contact is a good stress reliever because it offers distraction, provides support, and helps you tolerate life's up and downs.
-So take a coffee break with a friend, email a relative, or visit your place of worship.
+Social contact is a good stress reliever because it can offer distraction, provide support and help you tolerate life's up and downs.
+So take a coffee break with a friend, email a relative or visit your place of worship.

 You might want to do it all, but you can't, at least not without paying a price.
 Learning to say no or being willing to delegate can help you manage your to-do list and your stress.